HISTORIC MONTGOMERY COUNTY CEMETERIES and MONTGOMERY COUNTY CEMETERY INVENTORY

 From 2004-2009, Peerless Rockville led an initiative to identify and document all cemeteries in Montgomery County, with support from Historic Takoma, the Coalition to Protect Maryland Burial Sites, and a series of grants from the M-NCPPC Historic Preservation Grant Fund.
 This ground-breaking project resulted in a list of about 325 burial grounds.
 The inventory includes large currently-operating cemeteries such as Union in Burtonsville and Monocacy in Beallsville, church grounds of black kinship communities such as Sugarland in Poolesville and Ebenezer in Ashton, small family plots with Revolutionary War burials, such as Zachariah Waters in Germantown and Jeremiah Crabbe in Derwood, and family farmland reserved years ago but today in suburban neighborhoods, such as Isaac and Samuel Shoemaker in Bethesda and Haiti in Rockville.
 Inventory volunteers began with previous lists, personal and published, and added sites as found through multiple sources.

 - White’s Tabernacle #39 Sons & Daughters of Moses cemetery on River Road, from which remains were removed in the late 1950s to make way for a high-rise building and stream management.
 This cemetery was documented by Little Falls Watershed Alliance volunteers and recognized by Montgomery Planning staff.
-Currently it is the subject of protests by members of nearby Macedonia Baptist Church concerned about additional remains and commemoration of the black community that no longer exists here.
+Currently it is the subject of protests by members of nearby Macedonia Baptist Church concerned about additional remains and commemoration of the vibrant black community that once existed here.

 Zachariah Waters family cemetery: photo by Tina Simmons